-Plan Would Replace Santa Monica Business Park Building at with 375 Unit Mixed-Use Housing Project
+Plan Would Replace Santa Monica Business Park Adjacent Building with 375 Unit Mixed-Use Housing Project

 Date:

-Major changes are coming to the Santa Monica Business Park (2800 28th Street) on Ocean Avenue (adjacent to the Santa Monica Airport to the South and Clover Park to the West) if a project outlined in a permit application to the city comes to fruition.
+Major changes are coming to Ocean Park Boulevard (adjacent to the Santa Monica Airport, Clover Park and the Santa Monica Business Park) if a project outlined in a permit application to the city comes to fruition.

 The mixed-use project proposes 375 units, 44 of which are deed-restricted affordable, parking with ground-floor retail.
 Buildings would be five or six stories and would rise to 85 feet tall.
 It would replace the existing one of the existing office buildings.